IsaacWoods/poplar/book/message_passing/index.md

 is not easily possible with Serde (and would make it incompatible with standard Serde anyway).

 ### The Ptah Data Model
-The Ptah data model maps pretty well to the Rust type system, and closely to the Serde data model.
-Key differences are some stronger guarantees about the encoding of types such as enums (the data model only needs to fit a single wire format, and so can afford to be less flexible than Serde's), and the lack of `unit`-based types - these do not feature in the Ptah wire format.
+The Ptah data model maps pretty well to the Rust type system, and relatively closely to the Serde data model.
+Key differences are some stronger guarantees about the encoding of types such as enums (the data model only needs to fit a single wire format, and so can afford to be less flexible than Serde's), and the lack of a few types - `unit`-based types, and the statically-sized version of `seq` and `map` - `tuple` and `struct`.
+Ptah is not a self-describing format (i.e. the types you're trying to deserialize is fully known), so the elements of structs and tuples can simply be serialized in the order they appear, and then deserialized in order at the other end.

 - Primitive types
     - `bool`